apollographql/datasource-rest/README.md

 ## Documentation

-View the [Apollo Server documentation for data sources](https://www.apollographql.com/docs/apollo-server/features/data-sources/) for more details.
+View the [Apollo Server documentation for RESTDataSource](https://www.apollographql.com/docs/apollo-server/data/fetching-rest) for more details.

 ## Usage